-Slide the grommet onto the cable.
-The grommet must fit tightly to prevent water entering the cabinet.

-The grommets can be discarded if cables are entered through the cabinet floor.

-- 4. If necessary, remove the entry plate and push the cable through the entry holes. - 5.
-Prepare the cables as illustrated. - (6-5: A) illustrates how cables with an outer cable screen or shield are prepared for EMC bonding with the metal enclosure of the cabinet. - (6-5: B) illustrates how cables without an outer screen or shield are prepared.
+- Slide the grommet onto the cable.
+The grommet must fit tightly to prevent water entering the cabinet. - 4.
+The grommets can be discarded if cables are entered through the cabinet floor. - 5.
+If necessary, remove the entry plate and push the cable through the entry holes. - 6.
+Prepare the cables as illustrated in 6-5. - (A) illustrates how cables with an outer cable screen or shield are prepared for EMC bonding with the metal enclosure of the cabinet. - (B) illustrates how cables without an outer screen or shield are prepared.